Dwijad/Bitnami-Kafka-Helm-Chart/README.md

 #### SASL

-Configure SASL authentication for interbroker, client and controller communication in SASL section.
+Configure SASL authentication for interbroker, client and controller communication in the SASL section.

     sasl:
       enabledMechanisms: PLAIN,SCRAM-SHA-256,SCRAM-SHA-512